How To Create a Competitive Analysis

 - Arrange the closest competitors next to us.
 The competitors we run into the most (or will) should be rearranged so they are closest to us.

-- Remember: If you find features from other software that we do not have, then add it to the spreadsheet–we may actually have it, or we may not (and it may or may not matter).
+- Add everything you find.
+Remember: If you find features from other software that we do not have, then add it to the spreadsheet–we may actually have it, or we may not (and it may or may not matter).

-- The last thing you do (after hitting their website, reviews, FAQ, documentation, outside articles, and reviews) is call.
-Your Persona: You are a project management (or replace with your category) consultant (for now you are (how do you like your new title?
-J), or you work with a consultant (Chanimal) doing research on the latest updates.
+- Call LAST.
+The last thing you do (after hitting their website, reviews, FAQ, documentation, outside articles, and reviews) is call.
+Your Persona: You are a consultant (for now you are (how do you like your new title? )), or you work with a consultant (Chanimal) doing research on the latest updates.
 NEVER LIE.
-If they ask if you work for a competitor—say yes, the jig is up and they’ll hang up.
+If they ask if you work for a competitor—say yes, the jig is up, and they’ll hang up.
 But most of the time they will not, so it is fair game.

 - Review.
-Once you have some substance, then don’t hesitate to e-mail it to Chanimal (please copy your direct manager on your e-mails—but he won’t need to respond… just so he knows what we are working on) or set up a meeting review it.
+Once you have some substance, then don’t hesitate to review it with your direct manager or other members of your team to talk through it.
 Sometimes you’ll find some tips, or we can reduce the features saving you a lot of final leg work.

 PHASE 3 – Hard-to-get competitive analysis information